Tua Tagovailoa: 2024 season

-On July 26, 2024, Tagovailoa signed a four-year, $212.4 million contract extension with the Dolphins through 2028.
+On July 26, 2024, Tagovailoa signed a four-year, $212.4 million contract extension, including a $42,000,000 signing bonus, $167,171,000 guaranteed, and an average annual salary of $53,100,000 with the Dolphins.
 Tagovailoa opened the season against the Jacksonville Jaguars, throwing for 336 yards and leading a game-winning field goal drive.
 During Thursday Night Football on September 12, Tagovailoa suffered another concussion against the Bills after leading with his helmet into contact with safety Damar Hamlin following a scramble.
 The Dolphins later placed him on injured reserve following what became his third diagnosed concussion in two years, requiring him to miss at least four games, in order to give him ample time to progress through the NFL's concussion protocol while meeting with independent neurologists.
 After fulfilling the required four-game absence, Tagovailoa was designated to return to practice on October 21.
 Head coach Mike McDaniel confirmed that medical experts approved his return, and Tagovailoa stated that he did not consider retirement after the concussion.

 On October 27, Tagovailoa made his return in Week 8 against the Arizona Cardinals, completing 28-of-38 passes for 234 yards and a touchdown as the Dolphins lost on a walk-off field goal, dropping their record to 2–5.
 The following week against the Bills, Tagovailoa completed a career-best 89.3% of his passes (25-of-28) and led a game-tying touchdown drive with under two minutes left, but the Dolphins lost on another last-second field goal.
 Tagovailoa helped snap a three-game losing streak with timely third-down throws, going 9-of-12 for 137 yards on third down in a 23–15 win over the Los Angeles Rams.
 He continued his efficient play against the Raiders and Patriots, completing over 70% of his passes for 605 yards, seven touchdowns, and no interceptions across the two games as Miami improved to 5–6.
-From weeks 12-14, Tagovailoa became the first QB to attempt 40 or more passes, throw multiple touchdowns, pass for more than 300 yards, and record zero interceptions across three games in the same season.
+From weeks 12–14, Tagovailoa became the first QB to attempt 40 or more passes, throw multiple touchdowns, pass for more than 300 yards, and record zero interceptions across three games in the same season.
 This stretch included a game-winning touchdown pass in overtime against the New York Jets.
 He joined Dan Marino as the only Dolphins quarterback with a 300-yard performance in three consecutive games.
 On December 22, Tagovailoa threw his 100th career touchdown pass to Tyreek Hill in a 29–17 win against the San Francisco 49ers.
 He was ranked 91st by his fellow players on the NFL Top 100 Players of 2025.
 He missed the season's final two games.
 He finished the 2024 season with 2,867 yards, 19 touchdowns, and seven interceptions in 11 games.